U.S. News Rankings

 |SAT/ACT scores must be received by||August 15|

-The student-faculty ratio at Bethel College is 12:1, and the school has 57.1 percent of its classes with fewer than 20 students.
-The most popular majors at Bethel College include: Health Professions and Related Programs; Business, Management, Marketing, and Related Support Services; Visual and Performing Arts; Education; and Public Administration and Social Service Professions.
-The average freshman retention rate, an indicator of student satisfaction, is 76.8 percent.
+The student-faculty ratio at Bethel College is 9:1, and the school has 68 percent of its classes with fewer than 20 students.
+The most popular majors at Bethel College include: Health Professions and Related Programs; Business, Management, Marketing, and Related Support Services; Public Administration and Social Service Professions; Biological and Biomedical Sciences; and Education.
+The average freshman retention rate, an indicator of student satisfaction, is 74.5 percent.

 |Student gender distribution|